 Open today from 8:30am to 4:00pm.

-Peoria Housing Authority is a public housing agency in Peoria, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-sufficiency programs.
-As of May 21st, 2019, Peoria Housing Authority has 1 waiting lists that are open now or opening soon.
+Peoria Housing Authority is a Public Housing Agency in Peoria, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-sufficiency programs.
+As of July 16th, 2019, Peoria Housing Authority has 1 waiting lists that are open now or opening soon.